-TCS maintains a committee of faculty and staff called the Institutional Review Board (IRB).
+TCSPP maintains a committee of faculty and staff called the Institutional Review Board (IRB).
 The IRB reviews all research involving human subjects to ensure compliance with basic ethical practices for protecting subjects.
-The IRB application has three parts, which are as follows:
+The IRB application has one major parts, which covers six areas as follows:

-- Cover sheet - Questions and Answers, including:
+- Questions and Answers,:

-- Study purpose and procedures
+- Study purpose and procedures,

-Subject Recruitment
+- Subject recruitment,

-- Description of risks to participants
+- Description of risks to participants,

-- Measures to minimize risks ○
+- Measures to minimize risks,

-Method of obtaining informed consent
+- Method of obtaining informed consent, and

-- Supplemental Materials, for studies involving children
+- Supplemental Materials, for studies involving children.